+Per 20 Total 20 Per 20 Total 20

+Note Notes Note Notes

-Per note Total Underwriting discount paid by us % \$
+Underwriting discount paid by us % \$ % \$

-We estimate that the total expenses of this offering to be paid by us, excluding underwriting discounts, will be approximately \$1.0 million.
+We estimate that the total expenses of this offering to be paid by us, excluding underwriting discounts, will be approximately \$ million.

 We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act"), or to contribute to payments that the underwriters may be required to make in respect of any such liabilities.